kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 1. A node drain controller starts draining a node Z and makes it unschedulable.
 2. The node drain controller creates an EvictionRequest for the only pod p-1 of application P to evict it from a node.
-It sets the`nodemaintenance.disruption-management.org` value to the `.spec.requesterName` and `Eviction` to `.spec.intent`.
+It sets `.spec.requesterName` to `nodemaintenance.disruption-management.org` and `.spec.intent` to `Eviction`.
-3. The eviction request controller creates an Eviction and starts tracking this single requesters in `.status.requesters`.
+3. The eviction request controller creates an Eviction and starts tracking this single requester in `.status.requesters`.
 4. The eviction request controller designates Actor B as the next responder by updating `.status.targetResponders[0].state` to `Active`.